 I moved into that apartment in September 2017, and come spring 2018, I was feeling really stuck.
 While I loved the people I worked with, I was bored at work and not really excited about anything I was working on.
 I remember I returned home from New York City one weekend on such a high.
 After absolutely loving the energy of that city and how much fun I had with my friends, I realized that I needed to make a change in my life.
 I thought briefly about moving to NYC, but ultimately decided that it might be smarter to move into DC first as it would have been hard to leave the amazing network of friends and family I have in this area.
 I told myself that if I still was contemplating a move to NYC a year later, then I could go for it.

-A few months after moving into my Dupont Circle Studio in September 2018, I started working at Capital One.
+A few months after moving into my Dupont Circle Studio in September 2018, I started a new job.
 Those two changes really helped me feel unstuck and excited again about the trajectory my life was on.
 I loved living in Dupont, and I loved my studio apartment.
 It was definitely small, but given I was traveling a lot for work and kept a busy social calendar, it was the perfect size for me.
 I also loved being in the heart of a vibrant neighborhood again, with plenty of restaurants, bars, and shops just a few steps outside my door.
 Plus, a lot of my friends lived in the neighborhood, so spontaneous meet ups or after-work walks were the norm.

 It’s hard to say if the pandemic hadn’t happened if I’d still be living in my Dupont Studio—it one day probably would have felt too small, but I do think the pandemic sped up that process.
 350 square feet isn’t so bad when you’re only in residence from 8pm to 7am, but when you’re suddenly home all the time, the walls start to close in very fast.
 After a few months of working from home, when it became evident we weren’t returning to the office anytime soon, I decided to move back to Arlington.
 I would be closer to my family, be able to save a significant amount of money on rent, and be able to have a car again.